Jannine Hanczarek was a Designer at Fat Pencil Studio from 2017-2020.

 The next step was to test visibility.
 How much of this shooting sequence would it have been possible for Green to observe from his position in the armchair?
 He certainly could have seen the initial confrontation, but the eventual position where he claimed to see Teal "squaring off" to fire the fatal shots was not visible from the armchair, even if he was leaning forward.
 Does this mean that Green was lying?
 Maybe so... or maybe after all that happened that night, and the intense investigation that followed, he constructed a memory – one that he believed to be true, but was shown to be inaccurate when seen in context of the evidence.

 The jury found Teal guilty of felony murder, but not aggravated murder.
-This was a high-stakes case because an aggravated murder conviction can be punishable by death in the state of Oregon, even if the verdict is not unanimous!
+This was a high-stakes case because an aggravated murder conviction can be punishable by death in the state of Oregon.

 The defendant entered a home with a loaded gun, intending to rob the occupants.
 Was he wrong to rob these people?
 Sure.
 Was it reckless to bring loaded guns into the house?
 Oh yeah.
 Is it illegal to buy drugs to sell across state lines?
 Most definitely.
 Was there sufficient evidence to prove that that he intended to murder someone that night?
 No, not in this case.